FiV0/cl-elastic/README.md

 ```
 For the remaining examples we are assuming that `*enable-keywords*` is set to
 true and the above hashtable syntax is enabled.
 The following examples
-assume you are assuming you are using Elasticsearch version 7.0.0 or above,
+assume that you are using Elasticsearch version 7.0.0 or above,
 otherwise you might need to adapt the index settings.

 ```cl